giorgia-nadizar/slides/HumanALifeMutualInfluence/index.md

 ## Behavior intention and consistency (.cr[bad] vs. .cg[good])

-- before: .ttt[How will you behave towards the creatures in the simulation?]
+- Before: .ttt[How will you behave towards the creatures in the simulation?]
-- after: .ttt[How would you define your behavior towards the creatures in the simulation?]
+- After: .ttt[How would you define your behavior towards the creatures in the simulation?]

 .center[.h25ex[![RQ2-b plot](images/rq2-b.png)]]